Footnotes

 Look at process and technology efficiency

-Want to reduce cost in an expedited manner?
-Consider building and adhering to global process standards, leveraging off-the-shelf technology, and applying rigorous performance management.
+Want to reduce costs in an expedited manner?
+Consider building and adhering to global process standards, leveraging AI and automation technology, and applying rigorous performance management.
 This includes eliminating duplicate processes and policies that are “nice to have” – but not critical for finance operations – and identifying efficiency losses due to process variability.

-Use data-driven insights as the foundation for rapid cost optimization.
-Up-to-date technologies make it possible for finance teams to triage short- and long-term actions and help identify new automation opportunities for accounting functions and reports.
+Use AI-driven insights as the foundation for rapid cost optimization.
+AI makes it possible for finance teams to triage short- and long-term actions and help identify new opportunities for accounting functions and reports.

 What’s the potential value?